 Developmental cognitive neuroscience is an evolving field that investigates the relations between neural and cognitive development.
-Lying at the intersection of diverse disciplines, work in this area promises to shed light on classic developmental subserving developmental change, questions, mechanisms diagnosis and treatment of developmental and and neuroscientific topics traditionally considered cognitive outside the domain of development.
-Fundamental What are the interrelations between developmental include: changes in the brain (e.g. in connectivity, chemistry, morphology) and developmental changes in children's behavior and cognitive abilities Why, and how, is learning enhanced during certain periods in development?
+Lying at the intersection of diverse disciplines, work in this area promises to shed light on classic developmental questions, mechanisms sub serving developmental change, diagnosis and treatment of developmental disorders, and cognitive and neuro scientific topics traditionally considered outside the domain of development.
+Fundamental questions include: What are the interrelations between developmental changes in the brain (e.g. in connectivity, chemistry, morphology) and developmental changes in children's behavior and cognitive abilities Why, and how, is learning enhanced during certain periods in development?
 How is our knowledge organized, and how does this change with development?
 We discuss preliminary investigations of such questions and directions for future work [1].